ErpNetDocs/tech/advanced/calculated-attributes/operators/getobjvalue.md

 | Return value| Returns value from obj. |

-***Example***
+**Example:**

-The following example returns the value of the field 'Default Delivery Term Days' set in the definition of the customer set the current sales order:
+Let's return the value of _Default Delivery Term Days_ set in the definition of a customer in a sales order:
 ```
 10: GETOBJVALUE REF:Customer ATTRIB:DefaultDeliveryTermDays
 ```
-OUTPUT: If 'DefaultDeliveryTermDays = 5', the output will be '5'.
+OUTPUT: <br> If 'DefaultDeliveryTermDays = 5', the output will be '5'.

 > [!NOTE]
 >